libimobiledevice-win32/libimobiledevice-vs/README.md

 You can now open the `libimobiledevice-vs.sln` solution and start compiling libimobiledevice.

+if you compile with visual studio 2017, some probleam as: pls refer wiki
+* The following VS instances are excluded because the English language pack is unavailable.
+* Error MSB8020 The build tools for v142 (Platform Toolset = 'v142') cannot be found.

 ## Consulting, Training and Support

 This repository is maintained by [Quamotion](http://quamotion.mobi).
 Quamotion develops test software for iOS and Android applications, based on the WebDriver protocol.